 Accessibility by the widest audience possible – extra care is given to the plain English summary of each study

 ISRCTN has an agreement with the Department of Health to facilitate registration from the NIHR Central Portfolio Management System (CPMS).
-See criteria.
+Please view the criteria for more information.
 After studies are listed in ISRCTN, researchers receive regular reminders at certain milestones to ensure that records are kept up-to-date.

 By registering with ISRCTN, you will comply with national and international guidelines, benefit from editorial help, ensure information is up-to-date and bring your research to a wider audience.